Pizza cheese: Processed pizza cheeses

-Analogue pizza cheeses may be formulated for processing with less sophisticated cheese-making equipment than is required for Mozzarella cheese, such as using simple mixing and molding.
+Analogue pizza cheeses may be formulated for processing with less sophisticated cheese-making equipment than is required for mozzarella cheese, such as using simple mixing and molding.
 They tend to have a soft texture and once melted, may have a slightly "stringy" quality when pulled or bitten into.
-They may lack in a fusion, or melting together of the shredded product when cooked, in which the cheese gels together.
+They may lack fusion, i.e. shredded pieces might not flow together when they melt.
 New stabilizer systems have been developed that have helped to enable the creation of analogue pizza cheeses.

-An example of a processed pizza cheese is Provel, which uses Cheddar, Swiss, and Provolone cheeses as flavorants.
+An example of a processed pizza cheese is Provel, which uses Cheddar, Swiss, and provolone cheeses as flavorants.
 Some analogue types are made with casein, a by-product of milk, and vegetable oil, rather than milk fat.
-Casein-based Mozzarella-like imitation processed cheeses prepared using rennet are also used as a Mozzarella substitute on frozen pizzas.
+Casein-based mozzarella-like imitation processed cheeses prepared using rennet are also used as a mozzarella substitute on frozen pizzas.

 In some instances, the production of analogue pizza cheese can be similar to the production of cream cheese, although production may be different and homogenization may be avoided.
 In some varieties, the product is heated to remain at a specific temperature and for a specific amount of time, which causes the proteins in the mix to gelatinize.
 During this process, salts in the mix serve to emulsify it and thus improve the meltability of the final product.
-The heated product is then placed in packaging such as bags-in-boxes while still hot, as it is more easily handled in this state compared to when in a solid state.
+The heated product is then placed in packaging such as bags-in-boxes while still hot, as it will flow when hot but solidifies as it cools.
 During packaging, these types of pizza cheeses are then quick-cooled to avoid browning of the product, which can occur via the Maillard reaction.